 Reset Network Settings

-Resetting the network settings on your iPhone erases all of its Wi-Fi, Bluetooth, Cellular, and VPN settings and restores them to factory defaults.
-This means you’ll have to reenter Wi-Fi passwords, reconnect your Bluetooth devices, and set up your VPN again if you have one.
+Resetting the network settings on your iPhone erases all of its Wi-Fi, Cellular, APN, and VPN settings and restores them to factory defaults.
+This means you’ll have to reenter Wi-Fi passwords and set up your VPN again, if you have one.

 If there’s a software problem with your iPhone’s Wi-Fi settings, resetting network settings will usually fix it.
 Go to Settings -> General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Then, tap Reset Network Settings again to confirm.
 Your iPhone will shut down, reset its network settings, and turn back on.

 DFU Restore Your iPhone